 This model of Customary Care will be implemented only if the child/youth is deemed in need of protection, as identified through a Child Welfare Authority or the Courts and the respective First Nation community, declares that the child/youth be cared for under a Customary Care Agreement, through a Band Council Resolution (BCR).

 Customary Care is recognized under Part IV of the Child, Youth and Family Services Act, 2017.
-The First Nation, Inuit or Metis community has the legal right to declare that a First Nations, Inuit or Metis child is being cared for under customary care, a society or entity may grant a subsidy to the person caring for the child.
-(Part IV, Section 71 of CYFSA)
+The First Nation, or Inuit community has the legal right to declare that a First Nations, Inuit or Metis child is being cared for under customary care, a society or entity may grant a subsidy to the person caring for the child.
+(Part IV, Section 71 of CYFSA).

 The Rights of Anishnaabe children and youth are inherent and forever in all our customary care practices.
 Click here to view Rights Poster.